zhouheidz/CMSC-126-Lab-Exercise-03-Implement-basic-data-structures-using-Javascript/readme.md

 - You may implement additional functions and classes as you need, but just place them inside the same file where they are needed.
+- I will be using the latest Chrome stable version when checking your submissions, so you may use any new Javascript features that you want.
 - Have fun! :)